Owner-occupiers, landlords and tenants, a heads up: These are some of the hottest home insurance promotions in the house right now.

 That said, while premiums are reasonable for the coverage you can get, they are still slightly above the market average.
 This plan may thus not be the best choice for the highly budget-conscious.
 But for those who are willing to spend more (but not too much more) for higher coverage, AXA SmartHome Essential is a great choice.

-Exclusive SingSaver Promotion: Apply for AXA Smart Home Essential (Insured Perils) or Comprehensive (All Risks) from 1 – 31 December 2020 to receive 30% off, a S$8 reward via PayNow and up to $200 GrabFood vouchers.
+Exclusive SingSaver Promotion: Apply for AXA Smart Home Essential (Insured Perils) or Comprehensive (All Risks) till 28 February 2021 to receive 40% off and $10 via PayNow.

 MSIG Enhanced HomePlus: Maximum coverage for owner-occupiers